USMNT players in the Premier League: How did they perform? - Week 6

 This was Pulisic’s first start of the Premier League season and a step in the right direction

-Played up front with Raheem Sterling as Chelsea tried to get in-behind West Ham center backs
+Played basically up top with Raheem Sterling as Chelsea tried to get in-behind West Ham center backs

 Tidy and neat as he completed 24/24 passes, with two key passes